 a) Demonstrated system feasibility.

-The main technical features that will be defined by this project have already been identified and are explicitly referenced in the PAR document.
-Increasing the bandwidth and the number of spatial streams are solutions that have been proven to be very trustworthy in previous projects focused on increasing link throughput and on which feasibility demonstration is easy.
+Main technical candidate features that have been discussed are referenced in the PAR document.
+Some features like increasing the bandwidth and the number of spatial streams are solutions that have been proven to be effective in previous projects focused on increasing link throughput and on which feasibility demonstration is achievable.

 The IEEE 802.11 WNG and EHT SG has reviewed many presentations indicating that the proposed solutions are technically feasible.